 What special diets is this suitable for?

-This sautéed kale recipe is vegan, vegetarian, dairy free and egg free.
+This kale and mushroom stir fry is vegan, vegetarian, dairy free and egg free.

 With a few simple adjustments it can be gluten free.
 Use a gluten free soy sauce (tamari), chilli paste and miso.